faranalytics/dialog/README.md

 ### Configuration

 You can create a `.env` file in order to provide configuration settings for your application.
-You can use the `--env-file=.env` flag in order to load the variables into your environment.
+You can use the node `--env-file=.env` option in order to load the variables into your environment.

 `.env`